mibuthu/wp-comment-guestbook/src/readme.txt

 Have a look at the option description on the settings page for detailed information.

-= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "SC_Comment_Guestbook" class which located in "includes/sc_comment-guestbook.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
+= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "CGB_Shortcode" class which located in "includes/shortcode.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
 Another possibility would be to call the wordpress function "do_shortcode()".

 == Screenshots ==